gofynd/fdk-client-java/documentation/platform/CATALOG.md

 [ListALLSizes](#ListALLSizes)

-Company profile object.
-See example below or refer `LocationListSerializer` for details
+List Product Sizes.
+See example below or refer `AllSizes` for details